ibm-cloud-docs/CDN/about.md

 * application/json
 * application/xml*

 When compression is handled by the Edge Server, then the content must be at least 10 kB.
-In some cases, compression is taken care of by the Origin Server, and in those cases, there is no limit on the size of the files to be compressed.
-If the content is already being compressed by the Origin Server, it will not be compressed again.
+In some cases, compression is taken care of by the Origin server, and in those cases, there is no limit on the size of the files to be compressed.
+If the content is already being compressed by the Origin server, it is not compressed again.
 To enable Content Compression, the request header must define `Accept-Encoding: gzip`.

 ### Large file optimization
 {: #large-file-optimization}